johnaponte/Docker_test_frps/test_tls_in_vps_1/README.md

 ### 2. TLS Certificates

-You must provide valid TLS certificates for your domain and place them in:
+You must provide valid TLS certificates for your domain and place them in the `certs/` directory located at:

 ```
 server/nginx/certs/cert.pem